reduardo7/Match/README.md

 **It is not a graphical plugin, just a function that returns some results**.
 Here is a [demo](http://jsfiddle.net/tujamaica/rmznm/embedded/result/) and you can edit it [here](http://jsfiddle.net/tujamaica/rmznm/) with jsfiddle.

 #### Syntax & Arguments
 There are only two required arguments to be passed.
 The first one is the source on which the function will be searching against.
 It can be a string or an array of strings.
 The second one, is what you are trying to find or match.
-The third one is optional and it must be an object.
-It takes specific flags for the returning set of matches (case sensitive, sorting, templating).
+The third parameter is optional and it must be an object.
+It takes some flags that kinda formats the coincidences (case sensitive, sorting, templating).
 ```Javascript
 Match( Array source, String search, [, Object options ] );
 ```